PlitzCorporation/LifeCoaching/README.md

-# Reason4Hope by Plitz7
+# Life Coaching by Plitz7

 This project is based on Next.JS + TypeScript + Tailwind CSS.
-All front end development and design has been created by Plitz7 for Reason4Hope.
+All front end development and design has been created by Plitz7 and it can be used only with our authorization.

 ## Before Anything Else